davidbonn/pi-cv-env/README.md

 # Pi Base

-Scripts and artifacts used to build the base raspberry pi environment
+Scripts and artifacts used to build the base raspberry pi environment.
+These tools will build you a base opencv/scikit-learn environment that is boots readonly to save the life of your SD card.

 ## What's here